Human Resources (HR) serves employees and managers with a primary role to:

-Provides professional education, organization development and supervisory consultations for faculty, staff, mangers and supervisors and for departments on and off campus.
-For new and current supervisors we offer, New Supervisor Orientation and a seven session Supervisory Leadership Development Program (SLDP).
+Provides professional education, organization development and supervisory consultations for faculty, staff, managers and supervisors and for departments on and off campus.
+For new and current supervisors we offer, New Supervisor Orientation and supervisory development programs as part of the University's Leadership Academy.

 This program, a partnership between labor and management, directs its services to meeting the needs of AFSCME, USA/MTA, PSU/MTA and non-unit classified employees at the university, as well as off campus programs to enhance worker skills and competencies.